 \subsection{Machine Learning in a Nutshell}

-Before physics parts, we would like to provide a comprehensive but concise introduction to the basic concepts of machine learning, with a focus on deep learning and its current developments.
-The concepts and techniques touched here will be revisited later in this review.
-Although it can not cover all aspects of machine learning~\footnote{The missing parts include but are not limited to dimensionality reduction, clustering, linear/Logistic regressions, (support vector machines)SVMs, and ensemble learning.}, the main objective is to introduce the advanced deep learning approaches.
-For a deeper understanding of machine learning, we recommend reading books~\cite{Bishop2006,Goodfellow2016}, or recent reviews for its practical applications in physics~\cite{Mehta:2018dln,Boehnlein:2021eym,Dawid:2022fga,Shanahan:2022ifi}.
+Before delving into the physics aspects of this review, we aim to present a concise and comprehensive introduction to the fundamental concepts of machine learning, with particular emphasis on the current advancements in deep learning.
+The concepts and techniques discussed here will be revisited in later sections of this review.
+Although it cannot cover all aspects of machine learning~\footnote{The missing parts include but are not limited to dimensionality reduction, clustering, linear/Logistic regressions, (support vector machines)SVMs, and ensemble learning.}, the main objective is to introduce the advanced deep learning approaches.
+For a comprehensive understanding of machine learning, we recommend perusing books~\cite{Bishop2006,Goodfellow2016}, or recent reviews for its practical applications in physics~\cite{Mehta:2018dln,Boehnlein:2021eym,Dawid:2022fga,Shanahan:2022ifi}.